solitonyc/comic-api/README.md

 ![Private Key](src/images/screen-shot-publickey.png)

 ## Add Domain in Referrer
 Enter the app's domain name into the referrer security form in your Marvel Developer account.
-Failing to enter a correct domain, will give you a 401 error.
-You may also see programming errors about your fetch code potentially leading you into a wild goose chase.
-For your react app enter 'localhost' without the quotes.
-After deployment, add the URL, such your Heroku or AWS etc. See image below.
+Failing to enter a correct domain, will give you a 401 error when trying to fetch data.
+You may also see misleading programming errors in console log about your fetch code potentially leading you into a wild goose chase.
+For your React app add 'localhost' without the quotes.
+After deployment, add the URL provided by your host provider, such your 'Herokuapp.com'.
+See image below.

 ![Referrer](src/images/screen-shot-referrer.png)